NikhilSinghal1704/NutriRecipe-Finder/README.md

 # NutriRecipe Finder

-NutriRecipe Finder is a Streamlit-based application that helps users discover Indian recipes tailored to their dietary preferences and available ingredients.
-By leveraging a comprehensive dataset and advanced NLP techniques, the app provides personalized recipe recommendations enriched with nutritional information.
+NutriRecipe Finder is a Streamlit-powered app that helps users find Indian dishes depending on their nutritional choices and available ingredients.
+The app uses a large dataset and advanced NLP techniques to deliver tailored meal recommendations that include nutritional information.

 ## Overview